JoeZhao527/Segment-Turtle/README.md

 ## Install Dependencies
 We used detectron2 for deep learning pipeline framework and Mask R-CNN implementation.
 We used pytorch-segmentation-model for U-Net implementation.
 Our DPMR and UFO are developed based on these softwares.

-First setup the detectron2 and install its dependencies:
+First setup the detectron2 and install its requirements:
 ```
 python ./scripts/detectron2_setup.py
 ```